20+ Sites That Will Pay You To Test Websites

 Although casual testers can apply as well, most of these clients are looking for a technical analysis more than your opinion on the appearance and usability of a particular website or app.

-For example, you might decide to charge $10 to test a website for 20 minutes by analyzing the homepage and clicking on a few pages.
-If the client wants you to test their shopping cart and try making a purchase for 20 minutes, you might charge $15 or $20 instead.
+For example, you might charge $10 to test a website for 20 minutes, analyzing the homepage and clicking through a few pages.
+If the client wants you to test their shopping cart and make 20 purchases, you might charge $15 or $20 instead.

-To diversify your income streams, you can also offer on Fiverr to design websites and apps or even fix bugs found by website testers too.
+To diversify your income streams, you can also offer services on Fiverr, such as designing websites and apps or fixing bugs identified by website testers.

-Professional programmers and testers will like MyCrowd where you can be paid to look for programming bugs and run tests on websites and apps.
+Professional programmers and testers will appreciate MyCrowd, where you can be paid to identify programming bugs and run tests on websites and apps.

 How much you make depends on the test focus and the quality of your findings.
-To ensure you get paid and don’t overlap a previous tester’s work, each MyCrowd test comes with a list of previously found bugs.
-In exchange for your attention to detail, you can earn cash or prizes.
+To ensure you are paid and don’t overlap with a previous tester’s work, each MyCrowd test includes a list of previously identified bugs.
+You can earn cash or prizes in exchange for your attention to detail.

 Testbirds is conducting tests on the following products: